timescale/timescaledb/README.md

 - **Build from source**: See [Building from source](https://github.com/timescale/timescaledb/blob/main/docs/BuildSource.md).

+  We recommend not using TimescaleDB with PostgreSQL 17.1, 16.5, 15.9, 14.14, 13.17, 12.21.
+  These minor versions [introduced a breaking binary interface change][postgres-breaking-change] that, once identified, was reverted in subsequent minor PostgreSQL versions 17.2, 16.6, 15.10, 14.15, 13.18, and 12.22.
-  PostgreSQL 17.1 [introduced a breaking change][postgres-breaking-change] that is incompatible with TimescaleDB.
-When you build from source, best practice is to build with PostgreSQL 17.2 and higher.
-Do not build against PostgreSQL 17.1.
+  When you build from source, best practice is to build with PostgreSQL 17.2, 16.6, etc and higher.
-  Users of  [Timescale Cloud](https://console.cloud.timescale.com/) and Platform packages are unaffected
+  Users of [Timescale Cloud](https://console.cloud.timescale.com/) and Platform packages built and distributed by Timescale are unaffected.

 ## Resources